popovicsandras/hacked-site-cleaner/README.md

 # Get newly created php files

-1. Run this command to get the files-to-copy.txt file:
+1. Run this command to get the newfiles.txt file:

 		./getnewfiles clean-folder-path infected-folder-path

-2. In newfiles.txt remove the unnecessary folder path prefix before every file
+2. In .tmp/newfiles.txt remove the unnecessary folder path prefix before every file

 3. On your server delete the files which are inside newfiles.txt